 The Bank of London bags £42m funding round after reportedly being hit with HMRC winding-up petition

-The Bank of London has closed its latest funding round at £42 million after reportedly being hit by a winding-up petition from UK tax authority HM Revenue and Customs (HMRC).
+The Bank of London has closed its latest funding round at £42 million after reportedly being hit with a winding-up petition from UK tax authority HM Revenue and Customs (HMRC).

 The round, that was oversubscribed, according to the bank, was led by existing backer Mangrove Capital Partners, which previously co-led a $40 million extension to the bank’s Series C in February last year.